rn4sh/tmxathon/README.md

 Criteria 5: Deploy to Prod using CI/CD
 =====
-For this challenge, you need to create a new Project, call it userXX-coolstore-prod, and deploy the previous application using Jenkins.
+For this challenge, you need to create a new Project, call it **userXX-coolstore-prod** (userXX is your assigned UserID), and deploy the previous application using Jenkins.
 This project will act as your PROD environment.
 Feel free to use the template called *Coolstore Monolith using pipelines* in your developer's catalog.
 You will also need to install a Jenkins (ephemeral) image, again using the available templates provided by your Operations team.</br>

 Once installed, you can access the Jenkins Builds under the *Builds* in your OpenShift Developer's console and run the sample pipeline.
 You can also add an "Approval task" after the "Run tests in DEV" step.
 You can refer to the suggestion [here](https://github.com/rn4sh/tmxathon/blob/main/inventory/ApprovalTask) if you're not familiar with Jenkins.

 Criteria 6: Monitoring
 =====
 For this challenge, you need to Monitor your application's resources usage, including networking metrics.
 You will need to run at least 2 Prometheus queries.
-You can refer to the Monitoring documentation [here](https://docs.openshift.com/container-platform/4.8/monitoring/understanding-the-monitoring-stack.html)
+You can refer to the Monitoring documentation [here](https://docs.openshift.com/container-platform/4.8/monitoring/understanding-the-monitoring-stack.html) - If you're not a Cluster admin, you might need to ask for additional priviliges.